simonmichael/hledger/hledger/hledger.m4.md

 [banker's rounding](https://en.wikipedia.org/wiki/Bankers_rounding),
 so 0.5 displayed with zero decimal digits is "0".
 (More at [Commodity display style](#commodity-display-style).)

+Even in the presence of commodity directives, the commodity display style can still be [overridden](#commodity-styles) by supplying a command line option.

 ### Commodity error checking